04ac/Aircraft-Search/README.md

 - [ ] Base module: Enable searching for an aircraft using Flight Number by scraping the registration number from https://planefinder.net/flight/\<flight number\>
 - [ ] API: Enable sending image object as a POST request to `/queryByImage` so that users can upload image files
+- [ ] OCR: Switch to a faster OCR engine

 ## License